implement DNSSEC [Postfix client + domain later]

 Tentatively Q1; it might help (with TLSA and the like) e-mail deliverability

-#8 Updated by Florian Effenberger about 2 years ago
+#8 Updated by Florian Effenberger over 2 years ago

 - Subject changed from implement DNSSEC to implement DNSSEC [Postfix client + domain later]

-#9 Updated by Florian Effenberger almost 2 years ago
+#9 Updated by Florian Effenberger about 2 years ago

 - Target version changed from Q1/2017 to Qlater